fslev/jtest-utils/README.md

 ```
 First off, this is a show purpose example, where the actual HTTP response is represented as text, converted to `io.jtest.utils.matcher.http.PlainHttpResponse` and passed to the _ObjectMatcher.matchHttpResponse()_ method.
 Normally, the __actual__ object is a real HTTP response received from server and may have many implementations depending on the HTTP client you are using.
 For this, you have to build the `PlainHttpResponse` object yourself, using its builder: `PlainHttpResponse.Builder.create()`.
-The __expected__ object is usually represented as text and can be simply converted to `io.jtest.utils.matcher.http.PlainHttpResponse` by using any deserialization library:
+The __expected__ object is usually represented as text and can be simply converted to `io.jtest.utils.matcher.http.PlainHttpResponse` by using any library with object deserialization support:

 _Example:_
 ```javascript